indeedeng/iwf/README.md

 #### WorkflowState WaitUntil/Execute API timeout and retry policy

-Users can customize the API timeout and retry policy.
+By default, the API timeout is 30s with infinite backoff retry.

-By default, the API timeout is 30s with infinite backoff retry:
+Users can customize the API timeout and retry policy:

 - InitialIntervalSeconds: 1
 - MaxInternalSeconds:100